How to Prepare for a Group Interview

 When there are multiple job candidates, you can expect that you and the other candidates are asked questions as a group, as well as questions to each of you individually.
 It’s not uncommon for the group interview to end with all participants having short individual interviews.

-Group interviews are also the perfect opportunity for employers to include a work simulation or problem-solving exercise in which the candidates are to work together as a team.
+Group interviews are also the perfect opportunity for employers to include a work simulation or problem-solving exercise where the candidates work together as a team.
 This will give the interviewers the opportunity to see how the candidates work in a team and which roles they play in projects.
 Usually, at the end of the exercise, a discussion is held, or a presentation is to be given.

 • Teamwork